RaitaroH/MyAnimeList-MyListClassic/README.md

 # Installation
 Follow the instructions from [here](https://myanimelist.net/forum/?topicid=200320#msg8158307).
 Under step 5 simply choose what code you want from bellow instead of the example provided on that page.

-# Customization
-Under MAL.css, at the top, under root, color variables, image variables for the banner and background can easily be changed.

 # Anime list
 ```